wangxiaoyunanne/docs/source/hive_louvain.html.md

 - **Running time** Overall, the Gunrock implementation is 2x to 5x faster than previous work on GPU (Naim 2017, Cheong 2013).
 Our OMP implementation is a bit faster than PNNL's, and much faster than previous work using multiple CPU threads (Lu 2015, Naim 2016).
-The sequential CPU is an order faster than previous sequential CPU work (Naim 2017, Naim 2016, Blondel 2008, Cheong 2013, Lu 2015).
+The sequential CPU is an order of magnitude faster than previous sequential CPU work (Naim 2017, Naim 2016, Blondel 2008, Cheong 2013, Lu 2015).
 Comparing across different Gunrock implementations, the GPU is not always the
 fastest: on small graphs, GPU could actually be slower, caused by GPU kernel overheads and hardware underutilization; so for small graphs, the OpenMP implementation may be a better choice.
-Gunrock's GPU implementation particaully runs slower than OpenMP for mesh-like graphs, in which every vertex only has a very small neighbor list; the parallel formulation Gunrock uses does not work well on this kind of graphs.
+Gunrock's GPU implementation in practice runs slower than OpenMP for mesh-like graphs, in which every vertex only has a very small neighbor list; the parallel formulation Gunrock uses does not work well on this kind of graph.

 Published results (timing and modularity) from previous work are summarized in the [louvain_results.xlsx]( attachments/louvain/louvain_results.xlsx "Louvain